davidfokkema/GIREP-EPEC-25-workshop/docs/index.md

 Tailor has no library of included models.
 Each model that you want to fit has to be explicitly defined in the model function text area.
 That does make Tailor very flexible though.
 While tools like Excel can only fit a handful of models, more advanced tools like Origin Pro let you work with user-defined models.
 The distinction between predefined and user-defined models makes the interface harder to use while using predefined models can also make students a bit lazy.
 They switch models until one fits and they don't always understand the physics behind it.
 In Tailor, fitting a peak model like a Gaussian distribution requires students to look up the definition and enter the function explicitly.

 !!! exercise
     The :fontawesome-solid-file-csv:`X-ray.csv` file contains data of an X-ray fluorescence experiment.
 Import it into a clean project and try to fit a peak model of your choice to determine the energy of the peak.
+Do you actually need to use a model that gives a good fit if you're only interested in the peak energy?
 Don't forget to include the uncertainties.
-Can you determine the material of the target?
 Try to do the same with the :fontawesome-solid-file-csv:`X-ray-invar.csv` data file using a multi-peak model.

     Data files: